 When the Eiffel Tower opened in 1889 to much wonder and acclaim, designer Gustave Eiffel soaked up the praise, but as if that wasn’t enough, it was soon revealed that he had built himself a small apartment near the top of the world wonder garnering him the envy of the Paris elite in addition to his new fame.

 Located on the third level of the tower, Eiffel’s private apartment was not large, but it was cozy.
 In contrast to the steely industrial girders of the rest of the tower, the apartment was reported to be, “furnished in the simple style dear to scientists.”
 The walls were covered in warm wallpaper and the furniture included soft chintzes, wooden cabinets, and even a grand piano, creating a comfortable atmosphere, perched nearly 1,000 feet in the air.
 Adjacent to the small apartment were some laboratory areas equipped with the experimentation gear of the day.

-Today, after being off limits for years, the apartment is on display for visitors to come and peer into.
-Much of the furnishings remain the same and there are a couple of rather wan looking mannequins of Eiffel and Edison.
-For the right type of architectural admirer Eiffel's secret apartment could inspire as much jealousy today as it did when it was built.
+Today, after being off limits for years, the apartment can be viewed through a window by visitors who buy a ticket to the top.
+Much of the furnishings remain the same and there are a couple of rather wan-looking mannequins of Eiffel and Edison.